 Instructions

-- Mix the flour with baking powder and salt in a large bowl.
-Add the (really) cold butter in small pieces to the bowl and cut into pea-size pieces with a knife or pastry blender.
-Add the schmand (or sour cream) to the bowl and mix in and knead qickly until the dough comes together.
-If the dough seems to wet and sticky, add some more flour.
-Form a ball, flatten a bit and wrap in plastic wrap and place in the fridge for about 1 hour.
+1. Mix the flour with baking powder and salt in a large bowl.
+Add the cold butter and cut it into pea-sized pieces with a knife or pastry blender*.
+Next, add the sour cream, mix it in, and knead quickly until the dough comes together.
+If the dough seems too wet and sticky, add some more flour.
+Wrap the dough in plastic wrap and place it in the fridge for about 1 hour.

-- For the filling wash the blueberries and dry.
-Mix the sugar with cornstarch and lemon zest in a small bowl.
-Add the lemon juice and vanilla paste to another bowl and mix.
-Add the blueberries and mix until covered, then sprinkle the sugar mixture on top and mix until distributed evenly.
+2. Wash and dry the blueberries for the filling.
+Combine sugar, cornstarch, and lemon zest in a small bowl.
+Add the lemon juice and vanilla bean paste to a second (larger) bowl and mix to combine.
+Add the blueberries and swirl them in the lemon juice mixture.
+Sprinkle the sugar mixture on top and mix until the blueberries are evenly coated with the sugar.
 Set aside.

 Notes